DanielBarie/FourierAnalyse/README.md

 fclose(fid)
 ```

-- Now, there's Fourier Coefficients up to order 10 in a file for later use in the app.
+- Now, there's Fourier Coefficients up to order 10 and the original function in a file for later use in the app.
--

 # Acknowledgements

 Basic Idea:  https://www3.nd.edu/~nancy/Math30650/Matlab/Demos/fourier_series/fourier_series.html